 Allergic reactions may be caused by a number of different allergens.
 They’re generally broken down into three categories:

-Ingested allergies are caused when an offending allergen is eaten.
+- Ingested allergies are caused when an offending allergen is eaten.

-Symptoms of food allergies can be mild, as is the case with hives (recurrent urticaria), which appear when certain foods such as strawberries are eaten.
-Most people with allergies have elevated levels of the immunoglobulin IgE in their bloodstreams.
-The IgE binds to the allergen and then attaches to mast cells in the skin.
+Symptoms of food allergies can be mild.
+Such is the case with hives.
+Hives can appear when certain foods are eaten.
+Most people with allergies have elevated levels of food-specific immunoglobulin IgE in their bloodstream.
+These are antibodies that bind to the allergen and then attach to mast cells in the skin.
 The mast cells in turn release histamine, which triggers a release of fluid that causes red, itchy, and inflamed skin — known as hives.